Emergence of Monogamy under Static and Dynamic Scenarios: Introduction

 \section{Introduction}

-Correlations play one of the fundamental roles in providing insight about the laws describing nature at various scales.
+Correlations play a fundamental role in providing insight into the laws describing nature at various scales.
 The features possessed by these correlations depend on the theory under which they have been analyzed -- some characteristics are common to all the theories while others are exclusive to a particular one.
-Correlations in the quantum domain, commonly referred to as quantum correlations (QCs) possess many such unique characteristics that are qualitatively different from classical correlations (CCs).
-From entanglement to nonlocality \cite{HoroRMP, BellRMP}, these special properties constitute and in turn help to understand the intricacies of quantum mechanics.
-Importantly, these specialities of QCs are responsible for fueling tasks like quantum teleportation \cite{teleoriginal}, quantum dense coding \cite{bennettwiesner}, genuine randomness certification \cite{randomness}, quantum computation \cite{onewayQC}, etc. which are impossible via the sole use of CCs.
+Correlations in the quantum domain, commonly referred to as quantum correlations (QCs), possess many such unique characteristics that are qualitatively different from classical correlations (CCs).
+From entanglement to nonlocality \cite{HoroRMP, BellRMP}, these special properties constitute and, in turn, help to understand the intricacies of quantum mechanics.
+Importantly, these specialties of QCs are responsible for fueling tasks like quantum teleportation \cite{teleoriginal}, quantum dense coding \cite{bennettwiesner}, genuine randomness certification \cite{randomness}, quantum computation \cite{onewayQC}, etc. which are impossible via the sole use of CCs.